 Smart Grid Nova Scotia is a pilot program dedicated to discovering innovative ways that customers can share in the benefit of clean energy.
 We’re learning how community solar can contribute to a greener Nova Scotia, and this program allows customers

 to join us in that journey.

 We know our customers want a cleaner, greener future - and so do we.
-We're working towards 60% renewable energy by 2022 and 80% by 2030.
+We're working towards 80% renewable energy by 2030.
 Solar is a great way to add more renewable energy to the grid, contributing to a greener future for the province.
 But not everyone is able to install solar panels on their own home or business.
 A solar garden is a simple way for all Nova Scotians to have access to solar energy, without having to install their own panels.
 When customers subscribe to the solar garden, they’re helping generate more clean energy that gets distributed across the grid, and they benefit by saving money on energy costs.

 Introducing our first community solar garden